Mikhail Tukhachevsky: Russian Civil War

-Polish-Soviet War
+Polish–Soviet War

-Tukhachevsky commanded the Soviet invasion of Poland during the Polish-Soviet War in 1920.
-In the lead-up to hostilities, Tukhachevsky concentrated his troops near Vitebsk, which he theatrically dubbed, "The Gates of Smolensk".
+Tukhachevsky commanded the Soviet invasion of Poland during the Polish–Soviet War in 1920.
+In the lead-up to hostilities, he concentrated his troops near Vitebsk, which he theatrically dubbed, "The Gates of Smolensk".
 When he issued his troops orders to cross the border, Tukhachevsky said, "The fate of world revolution is being decided in the west: the way leads over the corpse of Poland to a universal conflagration....
-On to Wilno, Minsk, and Warsaw -- forward!"
+On to Wilno, Minsk, and Warsaw – forward!"

 According to Richard M. Watt, "The boldness of Tukhachevsky's drive westward was the key to his success.
 The Soviet High Command dispatched 60,000 men as reinforcements, but Tukhachevsky never stopped to let them catch up.
 His onrushing armies were leaving behind greater numbers of stragglers every day, but Tukhachevsky ignored these losses.
 His supply services were in chaos and his rear scarcely existed as an organized entity, but Tukhachevsky was unconcerned; his men would live off the land.
-On the day his troops captured Minsk, a new cry arose--'Give us Warsaw!'
+On the day his troops captured Minsk, a new cry arose – 'Give us Warsaw!'
 Tukhachevsky was determined to give them what they wanted.
 All things considered, Tukhachevsky's performance was a virtuoso display of energy, determination, and, indeed, rashness."

-His armies were defeated by Józef Piłsudski outside Warsaw.
-It was during the Polish war that Tukhachevsky first came into conflict with Stalin.
-Both blamed the other for the Soviet failure to capture Warsaw.
+In the summer of 1920, Tukhachevsky successfully pushed back the joint Polish-Ukrainian army of Piłsudski and Petliura that had conquered Kyiv in May.
+However, his armies were defeated by Piłsudski in the Battle of Warsaw shortly after.
+It was during the Polish war that Tukhachevsky first came into conflict with Joseph Stalin.
+Both blamed each other for the Soviet failure to capture Warsaw.
 Tukhachevsky later lamented:

-His book about the war was translated into Polish and published together with a book by Piłsudski.
+His book about the war was translated into Polish and published, together with a book by Piłsudski.